orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

 ewarn
 ewarn "Security notice:"
 ewarn
-ewarn "This USE flag setting can increase the attack service." ewarn
+ewarn "This USE flag setting can increase the attack surface." ewarn

 ewarn "Disabing support for this feature."